-The US aggregates industry continues a long slow recovery from the downturn which began after the general economic crisis in 2008.
+The US aggregates industry continues a slow but steady recovery from the downturn caused by the general economic crisis in 2008.

-Between 2010 and 2019, consumption of crushed stone and sand & gravel shipments grew at cumulative average growth rates of 3.2% and 2.2% respectively per year from a combined 2.2 billion tons to 2.8 billion tons.
-Volumes have been updated based on the annual commodity surveys published by the US Geological Survey in January 2020 which includes minor revisions to data reported for prior years.
+Between 2010 and 2020, consumption of crushed stone and sand & gravel shipments grew at cumulative average growth rates of 2.4% and 1.8% respectively per year from a combined 2.2 billion tons to 2.7 billion tons.
+Volumes have been updated, based on the annual commodity surveys published by the US Geological Survey in January 2021 and the quarterly update of March 2021, including minor revisions to data reported for prior years.

-The use of recycled materials, while still a minor proportion of overall consumption, is growing at a faster rate than the overall market.
+The use of recycled materials, while still a minor proportion of overall consumption, has grown at a faster rate than the overall market over the past decade.